 My family and my work in orthodontics are two of the greatest sources of joy in my life.
 I am grateful for the opportunity I have every day as an orthodontist to give my patients something to smile about.
 From my nine years as a dentist/orthodontist in the United States Air Force, I gained the experience, education, and ability to provide the best possible care for my patients.

 I have always enjoyed the technical aspects of orthodontics, but the most rewarding part of my profession is getting to know my patients and building relationships with them.
 Spending individual time with each patient to understand his or her needs and goals is an important part of my approach as an orthodontist.
 I partner with my patients in helping them achieve their ideal smile.
 Seeing their happiness and beautiful smiles as a result of their diligent efforts is what I love to do.

-I am happy to continue to have the opportunity to teach as a faculty member at UTHSCSA Orthodontic Residency Program.
-I enjoy working with the residents and sharing what I have learned with them.
+I am happy to continue to have the opportunity to teach as a faculty member at UT Health San Antonio Orthodontic Residency Program.
+I enjoy working with the residents and sharing what I have learned.

 I continue to seek opportunities to learn and enhance my knowledge in orthodontics.
 Recently I completed the two-year McLaughlin course, under the direction of Richard McLaughlin, one of the orthodontic industry’s foremost instructors on advanced treatment.

 In an effort to stay current with the latest innovations and technology in orthodontics, I attend study clubs and maintain membership with the American Association of Orthodontics, World Federation of Orthodontists, Southwestern Society of Orthodontists, American Dental Association, Texas Dental Association, and the San Antonio District Dental Society, where I currently serve on the Board of Directors.